Trusted-System-Lab/PdD/README.md

-# PdD: The Ultimate Character-Level Perturbation Generator 🚀🔥
+# PdD: The Ultimate Character-Level Perturbation Generator

+![image-20240123120135583](README.assets/image-20240123120135583.png)

 Welcome to **PdD**, the game-changing **Character-Level Perturbation Generator**!
 If you've ever wanted to push the boundaries of text data augmentation, you've come to the right place!
 PdD isn't just another tool—it’s your **text manipulation playground**, where every character can be twisted, swapped, and transformed to your heart’s content.

-![image-20240123120135583](README.assets/image-20240123120135583.png)

-## 🚀 Why PdD?

-At its core, PdD is driven by three powerful principles: **P**robability distribution, **D**ensity, and **D**iversity.
-These metrics empower you to perturb text in ways that are dynamic, intelligent, and, most importantly, **impactful**!
-Whether you're enhancing neural network robustness, simulating real-world typos, or exploring creative text transformations, PdD gives you **full control** over your textual experiments.

-## 🔥 Backed by Research

-PdD is based on our paper “[Formalizing Robustness Against Character-Level Perturbations for Neural Network Language Models](https://link.springer.com/chapter/10.1007/978-981-99-7584-6_7).”
+This is an artifact for the paper “[Formalizing Robustness Against Character-Level Perturbations for Neural Network Language Models](https://link.springer.com/chapter/10.1007/978-981-99-7584-6_7)” (ICFEM'23).
 Our work ensures that the perturbations aren’t just random noise but **structured, meaningful, and deeply insightful**.
 You can cite our work using the following BibTeX entry:

 ```bibtex
 @inproceedings{ma2023formalizing,